 - check the pensioner member’s record to see if there were any children dependent upon the them at retirement, and issue a children’s pension application form where necessary

-Any lump sum must be paid within 2 years of the date that the Scheme was first notified of the pensioner member’s death.
+Any lump sum on death must be paid within 2 years of the date that the Scheme was first notified of the pensioner member’s death.

-After 2 years the lump sum will be subject to an HMRC tax charge of up to 45%.
+After 2 years the lump sum on death will be subject to an HMRC tax charge of up to 45%.
 We have no discretion over this.

 If the pensioner member married, formed a civil partnership, or nominated a partner after their retirement, NHS Pensions will issue a claim form.

-Read the Survivor's Guide (PDF: 44KB) for information about the lump sum on death and pension payable after a pensioner member dies.
+Read the Survivor's Guide (PDF: 792KB) for information about the lump sum on death and pension payable after a pensioner member dies.
 This includes information about adult dependant’s pension and children’s pension.